MATTHEW SORG, LMHC

 Four Blinks

-Hakomi Personhood Series: Quieting the Mind, Nonverbal Communication, Loving Presence
+Hakomi Personhood Series: Quieting the Mind, Loving Presence

 If you're looking for therapy that is deep, attuned, and meaning-centered, I may be a good fit